kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-12-21-gulp-tutorial-15-performance-improvements-webp-gzip.markdown

 {% endhighlight %}
 {% endfigure %}

-It is possible to use an `.htaccess` file and include it in `_config.yml` in the `include` section.
+It is possible to use an `.htaccess` file and include in the [configuration file](http://jekyllrb.com/docs/configuration/) as to be included.
 Otherwise Jekyll will ignore hidden files and don’t copy them to the target directory.

 But I like it more to add [Yaml Front Matter](http://jekyllrb.com/docs/frontmatter/) and create the file this way.
 Another advantage is that the file isn’t invisible.